AP-Skill-Development-Corporation/RGUKT-IIIT-SKLM-Django/README.md

 Day-06[29-02-2024]:
 ===================
   - Model Queries(ORM)
-  - Creating and Reading by using shell
+  - Creating and Reading a record by using shell